 By Traeger Kitchen

 Bring this easy but impressive corn and bean salad to your next potluck and you will be hounded for the recipe.
-Grilling the corn, onions, and jalapeño on the Traeger gives the colorful dip deep flavor.
+Grilling the corn, onions, and jalapeño on the Traeger gives the colourful dip deep flavour.

 When ready to cook, preheat the Traeger to 425°F with the lid closed; this will take at least 15 minutes.